 Calibration for the ages

-With the many benefits it offers, high quality display calibration and matching ensures that users get the most out of their display or monitor.
-General Digital, the innovators of flat panel technology, offers this resource as part of our commitment to provide quality products and expert services.
+With the many benefits it offers, high quality display calibration and matching ensures that our customers get the most out of their display or monitor.
+General Digital performs this process as part of our commitment to providing superior quality display products.
 Our specialized equipment coupled with our stellar experience means your monitors and displays are optimized to the highest level attainable.
 And with that, General Digital will provide maintenance and support for years to come.